Updated 2023/07/30 to include talk recording

 Open Quality Conference 2020

-The Open Quality Conference is a new online conference based around Open Sourced Tooling.
+The Open Quality Conference was an online conference based around Open Sourced Tooling.

 In this talk we will provide examples of using Github, Netlify, Hugo, Heroku, GitPages, Gist and a host of other sites and tools to share your knowledge, and expand your skillset and experience as you do so.
 You don’t have to share code to take advantage of the open source hosting.
 You don’t need to be able to code to do this.